rmarable/ParallelClusterMaker/README.md

 ## Installation of ParallelClusterMaker for the Impatient

-These instructions are provided for the impatient.

-**We strongly suggest that you review the installation documentation carefully to avoid potentially costly and time-consuming mistakes.**

 Please read the INSTALL.md document for detailed guidance and instructions on how to install ParallelClusterMaker using an EC2 jumphost (the preferred method) or locally on OSX.

+These instructions are provided for the impatient and/or lazy.

+**It is strongly suggested that the reader carefully review the installation documentation (INSTALL.md) to avoid potentially costly and time-consuming mistakes.**

 ### Building an Installation Environment on EC2